21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 DISTURBANCE
 IN THE FORCE

-^ I guess I am an early adopter:) Back in 98 (past century!), I got very excited about Java.
-There were no jobs at the time, but I got a job
+^ I guess I am an early adopter:) I started with java in the past century!
+1998

 ^ Then in 2005, I found out about Rails.
 I will make it short, but java enterprise at the time was so XML XML XML.
 So I fell in love with Ruby.
 Since then,